shr3yajaisal/C_Data_Structures/README.md

 # INTRODUCTION
   Welcome to my GitHub repository containing various data structure programs.
-This collection is designed to help understand and implement fundamental data structures in C programming         languages.
 This repository is a compilation of programs implementing a variety of data structures.
 Each data structure is implemented in C programming languages to provide a broad understanding and to cater to the preferences of different developers.

 # DATA STRUCTURES INCLUDED-
   This repository contains the following data structures-